1 What is LPG?

 1.1 LPG Basic Properties

-LPG as previously mentioned consists mainly of mixtures of propane and butane.
-The following table indicates the chemical properties of propane, butane and a common mixture of 60% propane and 40% butane.
+As previously mentioned, LPG mainly consists of mixtures of propane and butane.
+The following table indicates the chemical properties of propane, butane, and a common mixture of 60% propane and 40% butane.

 Table 1: Properties of Propane, Butane and a 60:40 Mixture (AFROX)